Caroni Swamp

-The Caroni Swamp is the largest mangrove wetland in Trinidad and Tobago.
+The Caroni Swamp is the largest mangrove forest and the second largest wetland in Trinidad and Tobago.
 It is located on the west coast of Trinidad, south of Port of Spain and northwest of Chaguanas, where the Caroni River meets the Gulf of Paria.

+View of the Caroni Swamp from above, showing a river and mangrove trees.

+View of the Caroni Swamp from a hill, with Port of Spain in the foreground.